SkwalExe/learn-rust/course/struct-methods/README.md

 ```
 > ℹ️ The function takes the `&self` parameter, that corresponds to the struct instance that we want to use the method on.

+> ℹ️ The join method is a method that joins the items of a vector with a separator to create a string.

 We can now create a new instance of the struct and use the method.
 ```rust
 fn main() {